GooGee/laravel-builder/readme.md

 - select tables you want to import, then click `import selected tables` button
 - select a newly created Schema in sidebar, then click `▼` button to generate the Entity file
 - skip 3 Schemas (EmptySchema, ApiResponse, Paginator), they are not database talbes
+- to ignore a Schema, add its name to the file `config/laravelbuilder.php`

 ## how to generate migrations?